Choosing a line of nutrients to feed your plants with can be a daunting task, especially if you have never grown before.

 If you grow organically, you will be leaving a smaller footprint on the environment.

-Organic flower is incredibly prized in the cannabis industry, and for good reason.
+Organic flower is incredibly prized in the industry, and for good reason.

 However, organic plants taste better, have a beneficial effect on your soil, and are safer for human consumption.

 For the best of the best, choose OMRI listed organic nutrients (more on what that is here).